Master of Laws

 Two models of labelling are prevalent.
 The voluntary model of labelling allows corporations the choice to label.
 The mandatory model provides more precise criteria for labelling.
 As the Codex Alimentarius Commission aims to promote international food trade, this thesis reviews the impact of the Compilation on the above models of labelling.
 A comparative analysis of the voluntary labelling in Canadian to the mandatory labelling in United Kingdom is also undertaken.

 Hemanahally Vishwanatha, Sowmya Latha, "The Codex: Labelling of Food Derived from Modern Biotechnology" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 747.